-Last week I was asked by a close friend if I would miss Goldilocks when she returned home to her mother.
-My response was “Ehh.”
+Last week, a close friend asked if I would miss Goldilocks when she returned home to her mother.
+My response was, “Ehh.”
 This “Ehh” is the same answer I always give whenever I am asked if I will be sad when a child leaves our home to be returned to their family.
 But please don’t get me wrong.
 I don’t say “Ehh” because I want my quiet mornings back.
 I don’t say “Ehh” because I’m tired of eating pretend sandwiches.
 I don’t say “Ehh” because I want to see an empty clothes hamper again.
 Or get back to my regular schedule.
 I say “Ehhh” because I have a wall built.

 It’s been several days since she bulldozed my wall.
 Her giggles now penetrate me.
 Her smile now turns me into mush.
 When she gallops down the hallway, makes random animal sounds when she is alone in her room, or talks on her pretend phone, I can’t help but smile and get teary-eyed all at the same time.

-A week ago if you were to ask me how I felt about Goldilocks returning home, my response would have been, “Ehh.”
-But today if you ask me the same question, I won’t respond.
+A week ago, if you were to ask me how I felt about Goldilocks returning home, my response would have been, “Ehh.”
+But today, if you ask me the same question, I won’t respond.
 How can you when there is a large knot forming in your throat as you try to hold back the tears?
-Or a sick feeling that penetrates into the deepest part of your core?
+Or a sick feeling that penetrates the deepest part of your core?

 Six children have come and gone, but it was her, the seventh, who brought down my wall.